caio4code/caiourl/README.md

-# Cluri
+# CaioLab Url
-Cluri is a URL shortening service and a link management platform.
+CaioLab Url is a URL shortening service and a link management platform.